GreycLab/gmic/README.md

 ## Testing the software

-The correct functioning of the **G'MIC** software can be tested using these two commands, which execute all the commands and filters available in the framework:
+You can verify that G'MIC is working correctly by running these two commands, which execute all the commands and filters available in the framework:
 ~~~
 $ gmic input_text https://gmic.eu/gmic_stdlib.\$_version parse_cli images
 ~~~